 But lately the content seems to have moved from links to useful business articles, interviews, research or publications, to postings that have nothing to do with business or even careers.
-They seem to fall into two categories:
+They seem to fall into these categories:

-- images of glib motivational statements or a single joke
+- glib motivational statements

 - personal thoughts or images more suitable for FB

 Here are a couple in my feed last week:

 I’m sure those who posted them had good intent and I don’t mean to offend them, but am curious why they would appear on LI, when they look more suited to FB?

 The concern is that if these sort of posts start to grow, then the value of spending time on LI will decline.
 And just as people are leaving FB due to the ads and chewing-gum-for-the-brain posts that are now dominating it, the consequence for LI is that people will stop using it for similar reasons.

 Or maybe LI will morph into a sort of Facebook with a necktie – combining business and personal “content” to help people while away the hours at the office.

 After all there are only two reasons people use the internet:

 - To waste time